SeregPie/DearImage/README.md

 `.from(value)`

-Creates an instance of `PaperDuck` from the given value.
+Creates an instance from the given value.

 | argument | description |
 | ---: | :--- |